 - Eight Judges assigned to hear family cases, including the Family Judge in Charge, and three Judges assigned to hear juvenile causes.

-- Five Masters, including one part-time Master assigned to hear Child Support Enforcement matters and Uncontested Divorces.
+- Five Magistrates, including one part-time Magistrate assigned to hear Child Support Enforcement matters and Uncontested Divorces.

 Family Division Services